Absorption-based qubit estimation in discrete-time quantum walks: Absorption readout under restricted measurement access

-We should remark the relevance of the present findings for integrated photonic platforms, as they already realize discrete-time quantum walks in reconfigurable waveguide arrays and multiport interferometers, with single- and two-photon versions widely demonstrated~\cite{Peruzzo2010,Sansoni2012,Neves2018}.
-In such devices, characterization typically relies on full quantum state tomography of path/polarization qubits (or qudits), which demands many measurement settings and phase-stable reconfigurations~\cite{James2001} (see also Ref.~\cite{PhysRevA.82.062308} for another strategy).
-The present proposal offers a lighter alternative: implement the absorbing boundary as a controllable on-chip \emph{sink} (e.g., evanescent coupling to a lossy bus or integrated detector) and read out only a binary outcome (escaped vs.\ absorbed).
-Since the sensitivity patterns for $\alpha$ and $\beta$ are complementary across $M$, two boundary placements suffice to approach a sizable fraction of the QFI without reconstructing the full output state.
+We now discuss the operational scope of the present results for integrated-photonic platforms, which already realize discrete-time quantum walks in reconfigurable waveguide arrays and multiport interferometers, with single- and two-photon versions widely demonstrated~\cite{Peruzzo2010,Sansoni2012,Neves2018}.
+In such devices, characterization often relies on quantum state tomography of path/polarization qubits (or qudits), which demands many measurement settings and phase-stable reconfigurations~\cite{James2001} (see also Ref.~\cite{PhysRevA.82.062308} for another strategy).
+The present strategy is particularly relevant for integrated-photonic implementations using an on-chip sink.
+In such architectures, the absorbing boundary may be implemented as a controllable loss channel (e.g., via evanescent coupling to a lossy bus or an integrated detector), and the readout reduces to a binary outcome, escaped versus absorbed.
+Since the sensitivity patterns for $\alpha$ and $\beta$ are complementary across $M$, combining two boundary placements can yield a well-conditioned Fisher matrix for joint estimation, without requiring reconstruction of the full output state.
+In this restricted-readout setting, the protocol may reduce measurement-setting and reconfiguration overhead relative to mode-resolved tomography when the goal is low-dimensional parameter estimation rather than full state reconstruction.
+Therefore, our proposal should not be interpreted as a general replacement for full tomography.
+Rather, it addresses a different and more limited question: what information about the initial coin qubit remains experimentally accessible when the available readout is restricted to a global binary outcome?
+In that setting, absorption readout defines a coarse-grained estimation primitive whose information content can be characterized analytically.